 For more information, please contact them at firstname.lastname@example.org.
 If you are in New York City and would like to see the carpets in-person, they are happy to arrange an appointment.

-We are happy to work with interior designers and architects on specific projects.
-We can source special or large scale items directly from Morocco.
+They are happy to work with interior designers and architects on specific projects, and can source specialty or large-scale items directly from Morocco.